ParminderSinghGithub/WeatherScope-CloudCommanders/INSTRUCTIONS.md

 **3. Docker Issues**
 - Ensure Docker daemon is running
-- Check if ports 3000 and 8000 are available
+- Check if ports 5173 and 8000 are available
 - Try `docker-compose down` then `docker-compose up --build`

 **4. No Weather Data**
-- Verify your API key is valid and active
+- Verify NASA Earthdata credentials are configured
 - Check the browser console for error messages
 - Ensure the backend container is healthy: `docker-compose ps`